 Dependent Care FSA

 In accordance with IRS regulations, the maximum you can contribute to a Dependent Care FSA is $5,000 per year for a married couple filing taxes jointly or a single head of household; or $2,500 each for a married couple filing separate tax returns.
 Your contributions will be deducted from your paycheck on a pretax basis throughout the year and credited to your account on a monthly basis.
-If you have dual Northwestern and Northwestern Medicine appointments making you eligible for both dependent care FSA plans, it is important to keep the $5,000 total maximum in mind when enrolling.
+If you have dual Northwestern and Northwestern Medicine appointments making you eligible for both dependent care FSA plans, it is important to keep the $5,000 total maximum between all Dependent Care FSA plans in mind when enrolling.

 Dependent care University match